 In this example:

-While YAML itself doesn’t natively support environment variables, many tools (e.g., Docker Compose, Kubernetes) allow you to reference environment variables within YAML files.
-This is a powerful way to make your configurations dynamic.
+YAML doesn’t natively support environment variables, but many tools (e.g., Docker Compose, Kubernetes) allow you to reference environment variables within YAML files.
+This is a great way to make your configurations dynamic and environment-specific.

 version: "3.9"